Tattoo #2 - Thailand: Embracing Rule #1 in Bangkok

 So between the tattoo, the ring, and the finger it lives on, it’s all one complete message: Live boldly, live truthfully, and don’t waste a second worrying about what others think.

-So yeah, tattoo #2 came out small in size, but big in meaning—and even bigger in attitude.
+So yeah, tattoo #2 is small but big in meaning.
+BOOM!